OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

       title "Take package #{this_package.bold} from the #{FRIDGE_PRE} and place on the #{BENCH_PRE} in the #{BSC}" check 'Grab package'
-      check 'Remove the <b>outside layer</b> of gloves (since you just touched the door knob).' check 'Put on a new outside layer of gloves.' end end
+      check 'Remove the <b>outside layer</b> of gloves (since you just touched the door knob).' check 'Put on a Removnew outside layer of gloves.' end end